-As discussed above in Section 3.8.3.2.1.1(Injury), two metrics have been identified as predictive of injury: impulse and peak pressure.
+As discussed above in Section 3.8.3.2.1.1 (Injury), two metrics have been identified as predictive of injury: impulse and peak pressure.
 Peak pressure contributes to the "crack" or "stinging" sensation of a blast wave, compared to the "thump" associated with received impulse.
-Older military reports documenting exposure of human divers to blast exposure generally describe peak pressure exposures around 100 psi (237 dB re 1 $\mu$ Pa SPL peak) to feel like slight pressure or stinging sensation on skin, with no enduring effects (Christian & Gaspin, 1974).
+Older military reports documenting exposure of human divers to blast exposure generally describe peak pressure exposures around 100 psi (237 dB re 1 μ Pa SPL peak) to feel like slight pressure or stinging sensation on skin, with no enduring effects (Christian & Gaspin, 1974).

 Two sets of thresholds are provided for use in non-auditory injury assessment.
 The exposure thresholds are used to estimate the number of animals that may be affected during Navy training and testing activities (Table 3.8-5).
-The thresholds for the farthest range to effect are used to estimate the farthest range at which a mortality or non-auditory injury could occur based on predictions from experimental data and are useful for assessing mitigation effectiveness.
+The thresholds for the farthest range to effect are based on the received level at which 1 percent risk is predicted and are useful for assessing mitigation effectiveness.
 Increasing animal mass and increasing animal depth both increase the impulse thresholds (i.e., decrease susceptibility), whereas smaller mass and decreased animal depth reduce the impulse thresholds (i.e., increase susceptibility).
 For impact assessment, sea turtle populations are assumed to be 5 percent adult and 95 percent sub-adult.
 This adult to sub-adult population ratio is estimated from what is known about the population age structure for sea turtles.
 Sea turtles typically lay multiple clutches of 100 or more eggs with little parental investment and generally have low survival in early life.
 However, sea turtles that are able to survive past early life generally have high age-specific survival in later life.